North Epping

 AreaSearch assessment of residential development activity positions North Epping among the top 25% of areas assessed nationwide

-The average construction cost value for new homes is $470,000, slightly above the regional average, suggesting a focus on quality developments.
-In FY-26, there have been $3,000 in commercial approvals, predominantly reflecting residential focus.
-Compared to Greater Sydney, North Epping records about three-quarters of the building activity per person and ranks among the 88th percentile nationally.
-However, building activity has accelerated recently.
-New building activity consists of 7.0% standalone homes and 93.0% townhouses or apartments, marking a shift from the area's existing housing composition (currently 92.0% houses).
+In FY-26, $3,000 in commercial approvals have been registered.
+Compared to Greater Sydney, North Epping has about three-quarters the building activity per person and ranks among the 88th percentile nationally.
+Recently, development activity has increased.
+New building activity consists of 7.0% standalone homes and 93.0% townhouses or apartments.
+This shift reflects reduced availability of development sites and changing lifestyle demands.

 Frequently Asked Questions - Development